MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ---
 title: Manage Azure subscriptions with the Azure CLI
-description: Manage Azure subscriptions with the Azure CLI.
+description: Learn about Azure tenants, users, and subscriptions.
+Use the Azure CLI to manage your subscriptions.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 09/09/2018
+ms.date: 12/22/2020
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
 ms.custom: devx-track-azurecli
 ---

-# Use multiple Azure subscriptions
+# Use Azure subscriptions with the Azure CLI

-Most Azure users will only ever have a single subscription.
 You might have multiple subscriptions within Azure.
 You can be part of more than one organization or your organization might divide access to certain resources across groupings.
-The CLI supports selecting a subscription both globally and per command.
+The Azure CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the [billing and cost management documentation](/azure/billing/).

 ## Tenants, users, and subscriptions

-You might have some confusion over the difference between tenants, users, and subscriptions within Azure.
 A _tenant_ is the Azure Active Directory entity that encompasses a whole organization.
-This tenant one or more _subscription_ and _user_.
+A tenant has one or more _subscription_ and _user_.
 A user is an individual and is associated with only one tenant, the organization that they belong to.
 Users are those accounts that sign in to Azure to create, manage, and use resources.
 A user may have access to multiple _subscriptions_, which are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.

 * To learn more about the differences between tenants, users, and subscriptions, see the [Azure cloud terminology dictionary](/azure/azure-glossary-cloud-terminology).
 * To learn how to add a new subscription to your Azure Active Directory tenant, see [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/active-directory-how-subscriptions-associated-directory).
-* To learn how to sign in to a specific tenant, see [Sign in with Azure CLI](./authenticate-azure-cli.md).
+* To learn how to sign in to a specific tenant, see [Sign in with the Azure CLI](./authenticate-azure-cli.md).

 ## Change the active subscription

 To access the resources for a subscription, switch your active subscription or use the **--subscription** argument.
 Switching your subscription for all commands is done with [az account set](/cli/azure/account#az-account-set).

 To switch your active subscription: